Archbishop Curley High School: Leadership transitions

 After nine years as president, Fr.
 Martin announced in November 2009 that he was stepping down at the conclusion of the 2009–2010 school year.
 His successor, nominated by the school board and the friars and confirmed by Archbishop Edwin O'Brien, was Fr.
 Joseph Benicewicz '78, OFM Conv.

 After assisting Fr.
 Benicewicz with the transition to the president's office, Mr. Brownlee announced his retirement as principal.
 His successor was named as Mr. Philip Piercy.
 Concurrent to this announcement, Mr. Joseph DellaMonica, vice-president of finance and Curley's longest-tenured employee (43 years), also announced his retirement.
 With additional changes in both assistant principal offices and campus ministry, 2011–2012 had the largest leadership transition in the school's history.

 In July 2014, the archdiocese announced that Fr.
 Benicewicz and Mr. Piercy would not continue in their roles for the 2014–15 academic year.
 Fr.
 Donald Grzymski OFM Conv. agreed to serve again as president.
 Assistant Principal, Mr. Brian Kohler, was promoted to Principal.

+In spring 2021, principal Brian Kohler announced that he would be accepting a position as President of Archbishop Spalding High School.
+At this time, a national search for a new principal began.
+After an extensive search, executive director of enrollment & marketing Mr. Jeremy Joseph (‘96) was named as the next principal of Archbishop Curley High School.
+Mr. Joseph has served in this role since August 2021.